 While the beach is about a mile away from the town of Wells-Next-The-Sea, you will be glad you made the effort to get there.
 It has soft sand and calm water.

 There is a car park by the beach.
 Alternatively you can walk from the town along the raised path and enjoy the views over the marshes or take the Wells Harbour Railway.

 UPDATE: The railway was dismantled and removed November 15, 2021.
-Holkham Estate, who owns the land, has said that plans are under way to have a replacement service ready for the 2022 visitor season.
+Holkham Estate, who owns the land, introduced an environmentally-friendly bus for the 2022 visitor season.

 If possible, try to time your visit for low tide when the beach will be huge.
 Even if there are a lot of people, you will still be able to find some space to spread out and have a picnic or even make sandcastles.